aaronbloomfield/pdr/labs/lab04/index.md

 ### In-lab ###

-1. Work through the steps one a time.
+1. Work through the steps in the in-lab one a time.
 Be sure that you understand what is happening at each step.
 2. The three parts of the in-lab, described below, have you editing both [inlab4.doc](inlab4.doc) and inlab4.cpp.
    1. Size of C++ data types